School Policies & Guidelines for Parents

 Please note that a full list of our policies is available on the school notice board and to download below.

 Click to download Staunton Montessori Nursery School Full Policy Documents as a PDF.

 In line with other independent settings, a full half term’s notice is required to notify us of the following:

 - If you defer your child’s start date.

-Please remember that if a full term’s notice is not given in these instances, you will be charged the fees for that term in accordance with our Terms and Conditions.
+Please remember that if a full half term’s notice is not given in these instances, you will be charged the fees for that term in accordance with our Terms and Conditions.

 - Varying Sessions